Skip nav to main content.

 | First Aid Supplies Online

 As the first line of defense until emergency medical treatment is available, first aid kits and first aid procedures are critical to preventing further harm to someone who has sustained an injury at the worksite.
-Whether soothing a burn with ointment, wrapping a nasty sprain, or immobilizing a body part to prevent further injury, it’s important to know which first aid kit is the right one for your occupational environment.
+Whether soothing a burn with hydrogel, wrapping a nasty sprain with an elastic wrap, or immobilizing a body part to prevent further injury, it’s important to know which first aid kit is the right one for your occupational environment.

 Commercial first aid kits come in two classes, and contain a variety of supplies which may or may not be suitable for your specific facility or work site.
 When making a selection, you want to ensure your place of business possesses the necessary supplies to treat an injury before medical assistance can arrive.
 With that in mind, let’s take a look at which first aid kits work best for treating different types of injuries.